Praise for Soda Lake

 - Stewart O’Nan, author of The Speed Queen and City of Secrets.

-“…for readers willing to surrender to its strange currents, Soda Lake offers a challenging and genuinely original voyage through the nature of consciousness and identity—with all its weird detours and dead ends.”
+“…For readers willing to surrender to its strange currents, Soda Lake offers a challenging and genuinely original voyage through the nature of consciousness and identity—with all its weird detours and dead ends.”